What is invoice reconciliation?

 A common mistake that many small business owners make is taking control of their own checkbook when it suits them.
 This can lead to confusion in the accounting department.
 Assign one person or a single department to receive and pay all invoices.
 Reconciliation is simpler when everything is in one place.

 Vendor management is often handled by sales or marketing reps, not accountants.
 That means purchase orders and sales agreements can be made without financial oversight.
 Placing a bulk order to secure a lower unit price is a good example of this.
 Does the company need that many units?
 Can it afford them?
-Centralize the decision making process on this and create an expense policy so everyone is on the same page.
+You can centralize the decision-making process by creating an expense policy so everyone is on the same page.

 Accounting operations grind to a halt when invoices come in over budget or get flagged as unauthorized expenses.
 Having one person or even a small department handling the payouts can make the resolution process faster, but it doesn’t solve the root issue.
-That requires spend control and automated invoice processing.
+To prevent over-budget transactions before they happen, consider using company cards with automated spend management tools.

 Simplify the invoice reconciliation process with Ramp

-Using Ramp’s Bill Pay feature can significantly speed up invoice reconciliation because our platform automatically reconciles vendor invoicing when payments are made.
-For even greater ease of use, Ramp has direct integrations with NetSuite, QuickBooks, Sage, Xero, and a dozen other accounting providers and apps via Universal CSV.
+Ramp’s accounts payable software can significantly speed up invoice reconciliation by automatically reconciling vendor invoicing when payments are made.
+For even greater ease of use, Ramp has direct integrations with NetSuite, QuickBooks, Sage, Xero, and many other accounting providers and apps via Universal CSV.

-Visit Ramp.com to learn more about creating invoices, invoice reconciliation, spend controls, and our full suite of finance automation tools.
+Watch our product demo to learn how Ramp can help you create and reconcile invoices, set spend controls, and access a full suite of finance automation tools.